Josh Holloway: The stakes get higher on season 2 of 'Colony'

 NEW YORK (AP) — Josh Holloway says he’s terrible at keeping secrets, which is ironic because the actor has starred in two TV shows where it’s key to keep plot points quiet: ABC’s “Lost” and now USA’s “Colony,” premiering its second season Thursday at 10 p.m.
 EST.

 “My wife laughs at me all the time.
-She’s like, ‘Gosh, you’d be the dead-est spy,'” Holloway said in a recent interview.
+She’s like, ‘God, you’d be the dead-est spy,'” Holloway said in a recent interview.

 “It’s true, I’m terrible at hiding.”